joshajohnson/sea-picro/README.md

 - Optional [Elite-C](https://deskthority.net/wiki/Elite-C) style pinout, adding an additional 5 IO for large keyboards
 - Single button reset / bootloader circuit which changes behaviour based on how long it's held (RP2040 usually requires two buttons to flash new firmware, making it challenging when installed upside down in a keyboard)
 - ROM bootloader which prevents board from being bricked
-- Onboard power LED, along with a WS2812 LED for use with CircuitPython / as a status indicator
+- Onboard power LED, along with a WS2812 LED for use with CircuitPython / as a status indicator on the RST version.
+EXT version has a 5V level shifter and extra pin to drive strings of WS2812 LEDs.
 - IO pinout identical to the [Sparkfun RP2040 Pro Micro](https://www.sparkfun.com/products/18288)

 ![bottom of pcb render](documentation/sea-picro-ext-bot.png)